rodneyshupe/Cookbook/Recipes/Salads/AustrianPotatoSalad.rst

 Notes
 -----

-If you can’t find cornichons, chopped kosher dill pickles can be used in their place.
+If you can't find cornichons, chopped kosher dill pickles can be used in their place.

-To maintain its consistency, don’t refrigerate the salad; it should be served within 4 hours of preparation.
+To maintain its consistency, don't refrigerate the salad; it should be served within 4 hours of preparation.